 Access to HE Diploma

-45 credits at level 3, which must be at distinction and include 15 credits from science subjects + GCSEs, as above.
+45 credits at level 3, which must be at distinction and include 15 credits from science subjects.

 We strongly advise you to contact the School to discuss the suitability of your chosen Access course.
-We consider Access Courses to be suitable for mature applicants, who have been out of full-time education and have had no previous access to higher education.
-We will consider applications on an individual basis.
+We consider Access Courses to be suitable for mature applicants (21 plus) who have been out of full-time education and have had no previous access to higher education.

 BTEC Level 3 Extended Diploma (QCF): distinction/distinction/distinction and must contain at least one-third science content at distinction.